Gear and Health

 My biases: I am generally low tech, but I do believe in having the right gear in some departments and I usually walk with "expedition poles" — glorified sticks or ski poles, really — that telescope to make them easier to pack.

-The absolute essentials for even a short walk include a basic First Aid kit, good boots, enough water and a hat. depending upon the time of year.
+The absolute essentials for even a short walk include a basic First Aid kit, good boots, enough water and a hat.
 After that clothing and gear varies with the type of walk you're undertaking.
 We'll talk about all of that.

 Boots (Just an introduction so far.
 Needs research.)

 Some useful inks:

 Hiking trips and gear has lots of good tips on hiking information.
 I can't get images on many of the links, so it's a bit of a walk in the dark for me.
 Their ten essential items makes a good start for a kit, though.